remykarem/mixed-naive-bayes/README.md

 ### Example 4: Continuous data only

-If all columns are to be treated as continuous, then leave the constructor blank.
+If all features are assumed to follow Gaussian distribution, then leave the constructor blank.

 ```python
 from mixed_naive_bayes import MixedNB